MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/create-domain-user-account-as-NDES-service-account.md

 3. In the **New Object - User** text boxes, enter appropriate names for all the fields so that it is clear that you are creating a user account.
 Be sure to follow your organization's policy for creating a service account, if such a policy exists.
 As an example, you could enter the following, and then click **Next**.

-    - **First name**: **Ndes**
+    - **First name**: _Ndes_

-    - **Last name**: **Service**
+    - **Last name**: _Service_

-    - **User logon name**: **NdesService**
+    - **User logon name**: _NdesService_

 4. Ensure that you set a complex password for the account and confirm the password.
 Configure the password options to correspond to your organization's security policies regarding service accounts.
 If the password is configured to expire, you should have a process in place to ensure that you reset the password at the required intervals.

 5. Click **Next**, and then click **Finished**.

 > [!TIP]
+>

-- You can also use the [New-ADUser](/powershell/module/activedirectory/new-aduser) Windows PowerShell command to add a domain user account.
+> - You can also use the [New-ADUser](/powershell/module/activedirectory/new-aduser) Windows PowerShell command to add a domain user account.
+>
-- Depending upon your Active Directory Domain Service (AD DS) configuration, you may be able to implement a Managed Service Account or Group Managed Service Account for NDES.
-For more information about Managed Service Accounts, see [Managed Service Accounts]/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd378925(v=ws.10)).
+> - Depending upon your Active Directory Domain Service (AD DS) configuration, you may be able to implement a Managed Service Account or Group Managed Service Account for NDES.
+For more information about Managed Service Accounts, see [Managed Service Accounts](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd378925(v=ws.10)).
 For more information about Group Managed Service Accounts, see [Group Managed Service Accounts Overview](/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview).

-## Add the NDES service account to the local IIS\_IUSERS group
+## Add the NDES service account to the local _IIS\_IUSRS_ group

-After you have successfully created a domain user account as the NDES service account, you must add this NDES service account to the local IIS\_IUSERS group.
+After you have successfully created a domain user account as the NDES service account, you must add this NDES service account to the local _IIS\_IUSRS_ group.

-1. On the server that is hosting the NDES service, open **Computer Management** (compmgmt.msc).
+1. On the server that is hosting the NDES service, open **Computer Management** (_compmgmt.msc_).

 1. In the Computer Management console tree, under **System Tools**, expand **Local User and Groups**.
 Click **Groups**.

-1. In the details pane, double-click **IIS\_IUSRS**.
+1. In the details pane, double-click _IIS\_IUSRS_.

 1. In the **General** tab, click **Add**.